-After you complete to set the IGMP Snooping function then you could let the switch to display the IGMP Snooping Group Information.
+After you complete setting the IGMP Snooping function you can have the switch display the IGMP Snooping Group Information.
 Entries in the IGMP Group Table are shown on this page.
 The IGMP Group Table is sorted first by VLAN ID, and then by group.
 Clicking the Next entry button will use the last entry of the currently displayed table as a basis for the next lookup.
 When the end is reached the text "No more entries" is shown in the displayed table.
 Use the Refresh button to start over.